 SAT Reading Section Syllabus

-- Classics or contemporary texts of the US or world literature
+- One literary passage will be from Classics or contemporary texts of the US or world literature

-- Extracts from Economics, Sociology, Psychology, amongst others.
+- Extracts from Economics, Sociology, and Psychology, amongst others.

 - The function a phrase serves in the passage

 - The tone, style, perspective, and attitude of the author

 - Analyzing data based on diagrams, charts, and graphs